-- A.5.6.1 Paramedic students starting class prior to Dec 31, 2017, shall receive a Paramedic trainee stipend in accordance with the MOU signed last on December 9, 2014. - A.5.6.2 Paramedic students starting class after July 2018 will be paid an additional amount equal to 5% of Step 5 Fire Fighter.
+A.5.6.1 Paramedic students will be paid an additional amount equal to 5% of Step 5 Fire Fighter.

-Vacation, sick leave and holiday accruals will be adjusted to the 40-hour accruals at the beginning of the first month after training starts.
+Vacation and sick leave accruals will be adjusted to the 40-hour accruals at the beginning of the first month after training starts.

-Paramedic students will receive overtime for all hours worked in excess of 176 hours in a 28day period.
+Paramedic students will receive overtime for all hours worked in excess of 176 hours in a 28-day period.
 The first period will begin on the first day of paramedic training.
 If the student does not work a minimum of 160 hours, in a 28-day period, holiday or vacation hours will be used to make up the difference between the hours worked and 160.